alaskafishcounts/adfg-sasap-dataset/README.md

 ## Dataset Overview

-This repository contains the complete SASAP (Statewide Alaska Salmon Assessment Program) historical fish count dataset, converted to the ADFG standard format for compatibility with the Alaska Fish Count App.
+This repository contains the complete SASAP (State of Alaska Salmon and People) historical fish count dataset, converted to the ADFG standard format for compatibility with the Alaska Fish Count App.

 ### Statistics
 - **Total Files**: 7,940 JSON files